How to Become a Real Estate Agent in Delaware

 To become officially licensed however, you must complete a 99 hour pre-licensing course, have a high school diploma or GED, pass the Delaware and national exams, apply through DELPROS, and complete a background check.
 Criminal history is reviewed on a case by case basis.

-What Is the Delaware Real Estate Pre-Licensing Course?
+What is the Delaware Real Estate Pre-Licensing Course?

 To become a real estate agent in Delaware, you must complete a required 99 hour pre-licensing course through an approved provider.
 This is mandatory.
 You cannot take the licensing exam without completing the required course.
+Check out in more detail what you’ll learn in the Delaware Real Estate Pre-Licensing Course in our blog or see a brief overview below.

 What the course covers:

-• Orientation and final review (in some programs
+Orientation and final review (in some programs)